trustedtomato/breakout/README.md

 But what I didn't find in neither of them is proper & efficient collision detection.
 So thats what I did.

+## Browser compatibility
+- Chrome 61
+- Firefox 59
+- Opera 51
+*If you find a browser which works too, please send a pull request!*

 ## Contribution
 The code is pretty simple and readable.
 If you find a bug, I would love to see a fix pull request.